OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Logging_Audit_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview
-The Logging and Audit System provides comprehensive tracking of player actions, GM activities, inventory transactions, and system events.
-It supports multiple log types, automated archival, and database-backed audit trails for accountability and debugging.

-## Core Architecture
+**Game Rule Summary**: The logging and audit system keeps detailed records of all important player actions, GM commands, and server events for security and support purposes.
+This helps Game Masters assist with issues, investigate problems, track item transfers, and ensure fair play by maintaining comprehensive logs of what happens in the game.

 ### Logger System